 'Merchant Of Venice': Shylock Is My Name' by Howard Jacobson

-If you know The Merchant of Venice, then you already know Shylock as the complicated "villain" of the piece, one of few nuanced Jewish characters from 16th Century English literature.
+The Merchant of Venice, then you already know Shylock as the complicated "villain" of the piece, one of few nuanced Jewish characters from 16th Century English literature.
 Shylock is My Name brings Shylock into the modern era with the counterpart of Simon Strulovitch, an art dealer struggling with to come to terms with his identity.
+Click here to buy.

 'The Taming of the Shrew': 'Vinegar Girl' by Anne Tyler